 Art at Key stage 4

-Key Stage 3 students receive thirty minutes homework every lesson (variable depending on the task).
+Key Stage 3 students receive approx an hour per fortnight or half an hour each lesson. (variable depending on the task).

 Books, Equipment, Materials and Resources Recommended/Needed